anupa87/Exove-HTML-CSS/README.md

   validity and style errors in this HTML and fix them to the HTML.
 Return the whole fixed HTML.

-- 3D.
+g- 3D.
 Write HTML and CSS for a provided layout Write the HTML and CSS for the simplified layout underneath.
 Also note that there might be more than three items present.

 Make sure that one row has three columns if the window size exceeds 960 pixels and two if less.
 The extra item should drop to the next row.